-Estate planning is all about structuring your wealth and assets in a sensible way to live comfortably for the rest of your life and ensure as much as possible is passed down to future generations.
+Estate planning is all about structuring your wealth and assets in a sensible way.
+Planning your estate will allow you to live comfortably for the rest of your life and ensure as much as possible is passed down to future generations.

 What is estate planning?